Views:

 WARNING

-Detection model exceptions can cause false negatives, which may allow security threats to go undetected.
+• Detection model exceptions can cause false negatives, which might let threats to go undetected.

 Procedure

-• The values must match the specified field.
-For example, if the field is endpointGUID, then the value provided must be a GUID.
+• The values must match the format of the selected field.
+For example, if the field is endpointGUID, you must specify a GUID.

-Each event type is associated with one type of activity data collected by a specific set of data sources.
-For example, the ENDPOINT_ACTIVITY_DATA event type is associated with endpoint activity data collected by endpoint sensors.
+Each event type is associated with one type of activity data that specific data sources collect.
+For example, the ENDPOINT_ACTIVITY_DATA event type is associated with endpoint activity data that endpoint sensors collect.

 To learn more about activity data and data sources, see Search method data sources.

-3. Specify up to 20 Values.
+You can specify up to 20 values.
 Each value cannot exceed 2048 characters.

 The object value supports the following elements: